 Enjoy Well-Deserved Dinner

-After the tour I wondered around the city in no particular direction and ended up having dinner at Pat’s King of Steaks, which is an hour away.
+After the tour I wondered around the city in no particular direction and ended up having dinner at Steve’s Prince of Steaks, which is about 30 minutes away from the penitentiary.
 If you are not as crazy about walking as I am, you can have dinner at London Grill.
 It’s only 3 minutes-walk away from the penitentiary and serves new American fare.
 There’s also OCF coffee house nearby, if you prefer a cup of coffee and a quick snack.
-Both of the places were recommended to me by a travel blogger Stephanie Craig of GoThreeTwentyFour who lives in Philadelphia.
+Both of the places were recommended to me by a travel blogger Stephanie Craig of the History Girl who used to live in Philadelphia.

 Today we are going to explore the most iconic sites of Philadelphia: Independence Hall and Liberty Bell, so there might be a little bit of waiting in lines and maybe even elbowing your way through the crowd.
 But it really isn’t that bad if you plan ahead.